rbgvictoria/keybase_model/docs/processing-keys.md

 item, but we will put something in the documentation.

 > **Note**
 >
-> Now that we have the ability to have column headers, I think it will be best
-> to have a column for shortcuts, so that people do not have to muck about in
+> This should not be an issue anymore once we have a separate column for
-> the `to` column.
-Then we can also just say that the `shortcut` column can only
-> have a single item
+> shortcuts.

 ### Multi-item leads [**Warning**]